Product Description

 Care instructions

-• Allow the material to cool before cleaning to preserve its integrity.
+- Allow to cool before cleaning to preserve the material's integrity.

-• Show respect for craftsmanship by handling it with care; proper maintenance preserves the beauty of your bowl.
+- Show respect for craftsmanship by handling with care; proper maintenance keeps the beauty of your bowl intact.

 Load video: